AdrienPlacais/LightWin/docs/manual/installation.download.rst

 Download
 --------
-The reommended way to obtain the LightWin code is by using `git`.
+The recommended way to obtain the LightWin code is by using `git`.
 Navigate to the directory where you want to store LightWin and run:

 .. codeblock:: bash